 I understand where this reaction comes from, but we really don't believe it even when we say it.
 Imagine if your kid only wanted to eat what they enjoyed most for breakfast, lunch and dinner.
-You wouldn't do let them, right?
+You wouldn't let them, right?
 If my wife and I let our kids do that we'd eat Ramen Noodles, Lucky Charms, and Ranch Dressing at every meal.

 Or imagine letting your one-year old kid run around Disney World without keeping an eye on her.

 Maybe that's why God's entrusted you to understand what your family needs in addition to what they want.
-Think about all the times you've helped your loved ones face something they were whining about it.
+Think about all the times you've helped your loved ones face something they were whining about.
 How many times have you said about school, practicing an instrument, or playing a sport, "I know you don't want to do this anymore, but I'm not going to let you give up on it.
 I'll be with you every step of the way, but we are stepping forward on this, okay?"